 The Genesee Mine is a surface mine located in central Alberta, north of the Town of Warburg and approximately 70 km southwest of Edmonton.
 Coal rights within the permit area are controlled by Prairie Mines and Royalty ULC (PMRULC) a subsidiary of the Westmoreland Coal Company (Westmoreland), Capital Power Corporation and a joint venture between the two parties.
+As part of the joint venture agreement all coal leases are dedicated to the mine for the coal supply to the Genesee Generating Station.
 By contract, PMRULC has exclusive right to mine the coal within the Genesee Mine permit area.